Creamy Peach Pecan Bourbon Popsicles (with video)

 Step 3 – Sauté the peaches, the juice and a little sugar until the liquid reduces and becomes caramelized.
 Add the bourbon and the mixture is almost ready to transform into popsicles.

-Step 4 – Mix the peaches, yogurt and praline pecans into a bowl.
+Step 4 – Once cooled, mix the peaches, yogurt and praline pecans into a bowl.
 Spoon the mixture into the popsicle molds, tops on, sticks in and freeze.

 Filling The Popsicle Molds With Creamy Peach Mixture